abbreviatedman/api-class/fundamentals-of-api-development/exercises/http-api/readme.md

 #### Returning Values

-Remember that any value you return will be what is returned by the API when the matching route is hit.
+Remember that any value you return from a function will be what is returned by the API when the matching route is hit.

 #### Loops